FredericGariepy/LighthouseLabs/PKM/W5/D1/RMF/RMF Stage 4 – Assessing Controls (Part One).md

 Control __Depth__ how rigorously selected controls will be assessed

 #### Assessment Optimization / determine required level of independence.
+1. Step 1: assessment sequencing has internal dependencies in case of control and control enhancements and external dependencies in case of related controls.

+2. Step 2: assessment consolidation: * Merges related assessment requirements. * Performs after assessment sequencing. * Eliminates duplicative testing.

+___Wtf__ is ^ this saying?_

 Base Control
 > Base control example: A standard access control mechanism requiring strong passwords.

 Control Enhancement
 > Enhancement example: Implementing multi-factor authentication (MFA) in addition to the strong passwords.

 Internal Dependencies: Controls that are interconnected within the system are assessed in a logical order, where the output or effectiveness of one control can affect or be affected by others.
 > Control Dependency Example: If Control A is responsible for logging access attempts and Control B is responsible for reviewing logs, you need to assess Control A before assessing Control B. Control B relies on the data produced by Control A.
+Assesment sequencing is important because of Internal Dependency.

 External Dependencies: Any dependencies on external controls are identified and assessed to ensure that they do not undermine the effectiveness of the system’s controls.
 > External Dependency Example: If your system depends on a third-party service for authentication, your assessment of the system’s authentication controls (e.g., Control C) would need to consider the security controls implemented by the third-party service (Control D).